nokhiz/nokhiz.github.io/README.md

 I find joy and inspiration in a diverse range of interests:

-### Reading
-> I have a deep passion for immersing myself in novels, particularly those within the captivating realms of science fiction and fantasy.

-### Tech Start-Ups
+### Tech & Start-Ups
 > I am fascinated by the dynamic world of startups, drawn to the innovative spirit and the drive to create meaningful change.

 ### Sports
 > Staying active is crucial to my lifestyle.
 Whether it's maintaining fitness, enjoying a refreshing jog, or engaging in team sports, I value the balance of physical activity in my routine.

+### Reading
+> I have a deep passion for immersing myself in novels, particularly those within the captivating realms of science fiction and fantasy.

 ### Self Development & Learning
 > I am dedicated to continuous growth and learning.
 Whether it's acquiring new skills, staying updated on industry trends, or exploring personal development, I believe in the importance of lifelong learning for both personal and professional enrichment.

 ## 🤹  Soft Skills